kotenev/MAVLink2BlackBox_Demo/README.md

          AQ_NAV_STATUS_FAILSAFE        = 0x80000000;  //System is in failsafe recovery mode
 }
 ```
-Each of the project directories also contains the generated**BlackBox**source code, distributed over the folders of the specified programming languages.
+Each of the project directories also contains the generated **BlackBox** source code, distributed over the folders of the specified programming languages.

 For example, according to the above descriptor, the connections between the **GroundControl** and **MicroAirVehicle** hosts will occur via the **SimpleProtocol** channel.
 For **GroundControl**, the source code will be generated in the [**JAVA**](https://github.com/cheblin/MAVLink2BlackBox_Demo/tree/master/ASLUAV/InJAVA/GroundControl/org/noname) and [**C#**](https://github.com/cheblin/MAVLink2BlackBox_Demo/tree/master/ASLUAV/IncS/GroundControl)languages, and for **MicroAirVehicle** in [**C**](https://github.com/cheblin/MAVLink2BlackBox_Demo/tree/master/ASLUAV/InC/MicroAirVehicle) only.

-Each of the programming language folder, such as, for example**JAVA**, contains:
+Each of the programming language folder, **JAVA** for example, contains:

-- [ **API** source file](https://github.com/cheblin/MAVLink2BlackBox_Demo/blob/master/ASLUAV/InJAVA/GroundControl/org/noname/GroundControl.java) - means of creating, filling, sending, receiving and parsing packages.
+- [**API** source file](https://github.com/cheblin/MAVLink2BlackBox_Demo/blob/master/ASLUAV/InJAVA/GroundControl/org/noname/GroundControl.java) - means of creating, filling, sending, receiving and parsing packages.
-- [file**of one of the**tests](https://github.com/cheblin/MAVLink2BlackBox_Demo/blob/master/ASLUAV/InJAVA/GroundControl/org/noname/Test.java), where this **API** has been successfully tested
+- [file **of one of the** tests](https://github.com/cheblin/MAVLink2BlackBox_Demo/blob/master/ASLUAV/InJAVA/GroundControl/org/noname/Test.java), where this **API** has been successfully tested
 - [file with a demonstration](https://github.com/cheblin/MAVLink2BlackBox_Demo/blob/master/ASLUAV/InJAVA/GroundControl/org/noname/Demo.java) using the generated  **API**
 - [**API** support libraries](https://github.com/cheblin/MAVLink2BlackBox_Demo/tree/master/ASLUAV/InJAVA/GroundControl/org/unirail/BlackBox)

 If you have a project using **MAVLink** as an exchange protocol, then you should try **BlackBox**, which would allow you to benefit additional features such as: